RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

 ## **Constraints:**

 - **Arduino Nano 33 IoT**
-  - The communication between the sensors and PLC must be wireless.
+  - The communication between the sensors and PLC system must be wireless.
 This will save time and money on wiring, while also allowing the system to be scalable.
   - The transfer of data between the sensors and the Arduino must be below 3 seconds for accurate and reliable monitoring of water level.
   - BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is currently rising in use and has market competition.
 BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far.
 The use of BLE allows for a cost-efficient alternative compared to classic Bluetooth.